fspmarshall/bbmt-blog/episodes/episode-0.md

-I will try not to assume any specific knowledge on the part of the reader, though comfortability with basic programming concepts (functions, types, etc...) and command-line usage is necessary.
+I will try not to assume any specific knowledge on the part of the reader, though comfortability with basic programming concepts (functions, types, etc...) and command-line usage is necessary for full comprehension.
 If you have not done any programming before you should still be able to follow along, but some googling may be necessary.

-## Why blockchains?
+## Why Blockchains?

 Before we try to understand *how* blockchains work, it is worth looking at *why* blockchians are worth understanding at all.
 A brief glance at the repository of all human knowledge